 Grey works particularly well in a kitchen, as not only is it modern and contemporary, it is also timeless, classic and surprisingly easy to live with.

 According to designers, there are lots of reasons why grey kitchens are still in style, and there are many ways to channel the look, with ranges available in shades to suite all tastes and styles, from modern to country.

-‘Grey is a sophisticated color scheme in both modern kitchens in a gloss finish, or matt in a classic kitchen,’ says Danny Lay, Sales Director, Caple.
+‘Grey is a sophisticated color scheme in both modern kitchens in a gloss finish, or matt in a classic kitchen,’ says Danny Lay, sales director at Caple.
 In fact, grey is even whispered to be the new white when it comes to interior design.

 How do you add warmth to a grey kitchen?